Cameras & Photography

 Advertisement

-When you press the button on your camera and hear that distinctive click, you’re really hearing the sound of the camera’s shutter opening and closing in a fraction of a second.
-That time -- that is, your camera's shutter speed -- can dramatically alter photo quality.
+When you take a photo and hear that distinctive click, you’re really hearing the sound of the camera’s shutter opening and closing in a fraction of a second.
+That shutter speed can dramatically alter photo quality — and fortunately, you can control it!

 All these numbers and letters might seem confusing at first, but using your camera's f-stops is really quite simple once you understand some basic principles.
 Find out how fiddling with f-stops can enhance your photos.